AtomGradient/phi2-mps/README.md

                 The prompt will send to model to gen tokens
   --max_tokens MAX-TOKEN
-                The Total number of tokens will be replied to you
+                The Total number of tokens will be replied to you --temp TEMP   The sampling temperature.
+  --seed SEED   The PRNG seed
 ```

 ## WE ARE HIRING